CompPhyloLSU/week6_ProbDists_MarkovChains_II/README.md

 ## Assignment

 Modify the code that we covered in class to simulate a discrete-time Markov chain in order to simulate nucleotide evolution (four states - A,C,G,T) in a continuous-time Markov chain.
+You can assume a Jukes-Cantor model of sequence evolution.

 Pseudocode first!
+Use the example we walked through in class (see slides) as a guide to the steps involved in simulation.